cfcurtis/website/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD in Electrical and Computer Envineering
+    - course: PhD in Electrical and Computer Engineering
       institution: University of Calgary
       year: 2015
     - course: MSc in Biomedical Engineering